Jenni Rivera: Jenni's Refuge

 In May 2016, The Jenni Rivera Love Foundation, in partnership with New Life Beginnings, opened Jenni's Refuge, a women and children's refuge center in Long Beach, California.
 The refuge center is dedicated to helping women and children that have gone through domestic violence, physical, emotional, or sexual abuse.
 Jenni's Refuge was built with earnings from Jenni Vive 2015.

 Tequila La Gran Señora

 In 2009, Rivera began work on her own tequila.
 Rivera partnered with 3 Crowns Distributors, planned, tasted, and approved the tequila from 2009 to 2012.
 The tequila was released in September 2013 as Tequila La Gran Señora.
 In 2014, Tequila La Gran Señora won Best in Class for its versions in Blanco and Reposado.
 It also took a Tequila Añejo Gold award for its Añejo form.
 It took the award from Don Julio.
 Rivera's Tequila has appeared in music videos from her daughter, Chiquis, to fellow celebrities such as Mario "El Cachorro" Delgado, Snow The Product, and more.

 In July 2016, at Noche de La Gran Señora, an event celebrating Rivera's birthday, Rivera's family presented a new bottle of Tequila La Gran Señora.
 The bottle was approved by Rivera herself.
-The new bottle is expected to go on sale in late 2016.
+The new bottle was expected to go on sale in late 2016.

+Biopic Film

+Rivera is the subject of a ViX biographical film, Jenni (2024) directed by Gigi Saul Guerrero and starring Annie Gonzalez in the title role, with J. R. Villarreal playing Juan 'Cinco' Lopez.
+Gonzalez received approval from Rivera's children after singing to them on zoom.